jackprice/globalflow/README.md

 A _very_ experimental Redis-compatible globally distributed KV store written in Go.

-It's intended for low latency reads and high availability with probable eventual consistency.
+It's intended for low latency reads and high availability with eventual consistency.

 ## Objectives